 Every sheet in my house is white.
 Every single one is cotton.
 Now, the natural fibre hussy-ville has started.
 It is on the way to my decorative pillows , curtains and throws.
 I am on a nut bar craze of linen too.
 WEST ELM SHEER LINEN CURTAINS make me jump for joy.
 Uhmm, yes, I jump for joy for linen.
 Hopping all over the place.

 Here is my version of the West Elm sheer curtains.
 I chose the creamy white linen and used some twigs as a curtain rod.
 Got creative with the rods.
 Sweet looking rods are a pretty penny to buy.
 So we went for a walk in the bush, nabbed some twigs and sprayed them white.
 Shazam.
 Like magic.
 A rod.

 No hemming.
 Cut them with scissors.
 Ok, if you can find any.
-In my house, finding scissors is like finding a needle in an out of control haystack.
+In my house, finding scissors is like finding a needle in a haystack.